SS Manchuria (1903): World War II

+Later career

-Later careerPresident Johnson was redelivered to control of American President Lines on 2 March 1946.
+President Johnson was redelivered to control of American President Lines on 2 March 1946.
 The Maritime Commission approved the sale of the ship to Transmar Ltd. of Lisbon and change to Panamanian registry.
 On 10 January 1947 President Johnson was sold to Tagus Navigational Co. of Panama City, Panama and renamed Santa Cruz.
 The ship was intended for general trade between Portugal and South American ports in Brazil and Argentina with particular attention to emigrants from Portugal to those countries.
 General Engineering & Dry Dock Company was contracted to remove all armament and military equipment, convert the troop berthing spaces into spaces for 1,200 steerage passengers, convert the troop ship officer's quarters into space for 134 cabin class passengers and restoration of the public spaces (Social Hall, Tea Room Verandah, Smoking Room and dining) of the ship to civilian levels.
 Machinery was examined, overhauled and replaced where necessary and the ship's plumbing and electrical systems modified for the rearranged spaces.
 The work, costing well over $1,000,000 was completed in thirty-eight days.
 She was chartered to Societa Saicen of Savona, Italy, in 1948 to transport Italian war refugees to South America.
 The transport was scrapped at Savona on 12 January 1952.